elastic/kibana/x-pack/plugins/apm/dev_docs/apm_queries.md

 ### Latency

-Latency is the duration of transactions.
+Latency is the duration of a transaction.
 This can be calculated using transaction events or metric events (aggregated transactions).

 Noteworthy fields: `transaction.duration.us`, `transaction.duration.histogram`